Chigwell

 NOTES:

 The confusion about what this airfield should correctly be called wasn't helped by Flight magazine.
 As Alan Simpson records: "The Romford Flying Club has recently completed negotiations for use of a 100-acre landing field at Fairlop.
-This field has been licensed by the Air Ministry, and in future all pupils will recieve instruction here."
+This field has been licensed by the Air Ministry, and in future all pupils will receive instruction here."

 In 1938 used by the Romford Flying Club for training flights due to MAYLANDS becoming surrounded by housing.
 The official opening ceremony was on the 24th September 1938 performed by Mrs F G (Maxine) Miles, Commissioner of the Civil Air Guard, who arrived in a Miles Monarch, (which she helped design I think?).
 Amongst the other aircraft attending were Miss Pauline Gower in her Spartan and a Monospar air ambulance.
 Plus, two famous German female pilots.
 Elly Beinhorn flying her Messerschmitt Me.108 Taifun, and Melitta Schiller Klemm 35, flying over from Germany…..hmmm?
 Possibly taking a few notes along the way around South East England?
 Who knows?